rishitaa25/rishitakollu/README.md

 <p>

-Developed data-processing pipelines, statistical analyses, geographic visualizations, and interactive dashboards to communicate research findings for state and community stakeholders.
+Investigated STEM trends across Iowa using Python, R, SQL, and interactive Shiny dashboards, combining education, workforce, and geographic data into a public-facing research product.

+Worked in a shared Git repository by creating feature branches, reviewing commit history, resolving merge conflicts, comparing file changes, restoring earlier versions, and using tools such as cherry-pick when selected updates needed to be moved between branches.

-Presented research findings at the Summer Research Symposium and contributed to publicly available project reports.
+Debugged data and application issues across the project, including broken joins, inconsistent column formats, Shiny errors, and conflicts caused by multiple contributors editing the same files.
+Presented the final research at the Summer Research Symposium and contributed to the published project report.

-<strong>Technologies:</strong> R • Python • SQL • GIS • Leaflet • Shiny • Census Data • Data Visualization • Statistical Analysis
+<strong>Technologies:</strong> R • Python • SQL • GIS • Leaflet • Shiny • Census Data • Data Visualization • Statistical Analysis • Data Debugging • Version Control

 <a href="https://dspg-2025.github.io/Public-Page/blogs2025/Final_Blog/final-blog-stem-ed/Weekly_Team_Blog.html">
   <sub>📝 <strong>Project Blog: From Classroom to Career: The Status of STEM in Iowa </strong><br></sub>